Falcon Lake (film)

 The cast also includes Monia Chokri as Bastien's mother Violette, as well as Jeff Roop, Pierre-Luc Lafontaine, and Thomas Laperrière in supporting roles.

-The film was shot in summer 2021 in and around Gore, Quebec.
+The film was shot in mid-2021 in and around Gore, Quebec during the COVID-19 pandemic.

 The film debuted in the Director's Fortnight program at the 2022 Cannes Film Festival on May 18, 2022.
 It had its Canadian premiere at the 2022 Toronto International Film Festival.

+Plot

+Shy 13-year-old Bastien and his family are staying at a friend's lake cottage in Quebec, where Bastien meets the bold 16-year-old Chloé.
+She is a fan of folklore and local legends and tells Bastien a ghost is haunting the nearby lake.
+The two teenagers quickly bond.